TriKro/rsb-content/part4-evaluative_market_experiment/closed-end-survey.md

   * Sales
   * IT
   * Finance
   * Collect the answers.
-This can be done face to face, by phone, online, or via postal mail.
+This can be done face-to-face, by phone, online, or via postal mail.
   * Organize the answers into a useful format.
 Typically a spreadsheet is good enough to organize the data.
 Then it can be loaded into a statistical tool, like R, or a database for further inquiry.

 ### Interpreting Results

 Use simple statistical techniques like correlation, ANOVA, or regression for further insights.
-Alternatively, hire a data scientist to help you interpret your results.
+You can also hire a data scientist to help interpret your results.

 Be sure that you have enough respondents to be able to use rigorous tools.
 Check your sample size as a whole, but also for each subgroup.
 If you don't have enough within a segment, you can't make a statistically informed statement about that group of people.